 Verdant valleys, snow-capped mountains, and the great Alpine Lakes.
 What else does someone want?
 Kashmir houses one of the best treks any wanderlust can desire.

-After an ascend climbing for about 9 to 10 hours from base camp, you reach the stok kangri peak.
-Once at the summit, you get a birds eye view of the entire Karakoram Range from the north side and Zanskar range upto south.
+After an ascend climbing for about 9 to 10 hours from base camp, you reach the Stok kangri peak.
+Once at the summit, you get a birds-eye view of the entire Karakoram Range from the north side and Zanskar range up to the south.

-Ladakh – which is also know as – The land of Passes has the The Markha Valley trek which isone of the most diverse treks located in the barren landscape of Zanskar Himalayas.
+Ladakh – which is also known as – The land of Passes has The Markha Valley trek which is one of the most diverse treks located in the barren landscape of Zanskar Himalayas.
 The Markha Valley trek goes inside the Hemis National park and offers an opportunity to meet the nomadic people while they herd their yaks.
 The ubiquitous “Chortens” – monasteries, Tibetan multicolored prayer flags, and stupas signify the immersion of Buddhism in this region.
 One can connect with Buddhist traditions and immerse oneself into its culture during the Markha valley trek.